Archana Sarat

 Archana Sarat is an Indian author, a short story writer, a flash fiction author and poet.
 She is known for her 2016 novel, Birds of Prey, a psychological crime thriller.
 The novel has been adapted for the screen in Tamil on the OTT platform, Aha Tamil.
 It is titled Irai, and stars R. Sarathkumar.
 It is directed by Rajesh M. Selva and produced by Radaan Mediaworks.

 Early life

 Archana Sarat was born in Thoothukudi or Tuticorin, a port city in South Tamil Nadu.
 She was raised in Chennai.
-After being schooled at Sindhi Model Senior Secondary School at Kellys, she went on to obtain a bachelor's degree in Commerce from M.O.P.
+After being schooled at Sindhi Model Senior Secondary School at Kellys, she went on to obtain a bachelor's degree in commerce from M.O.P.
 Vaishnav College at Nungambakkam, Chennai.
 She also pursued her Chartered Accountancy Course.
 Currently, she is a partner in her family firm, M/S P.T.Ponnaiah & Co, which was established in the year 1979 offering services in the fields of Audit and Assurance, Taxation, Business Formation, Business Support, Business Advisory and other related fields.

-She is married to Sarat, a Corporate Lawyer and Company Secretary, and lives in Singapore.
+She is married to Sarat, a Corporate Lawyer and Company Secretary, and lives in India.